Get It Today

 Take note of your pup’s chewing style and size.
 If they are a power chewer, some tougher no-hide dog chews won’t likely be suitable for them.
 Thicker bones may be too tough on dogs with sensitive teeth—but if your dog has powerful jaws and good dental health, more rigid bones can help scrape off plaque and maintain great teeth.
 Keep in mind that rawhide-free bones should be appropriate for your dog’s size—large dogs run the risk of choking on small treats, and small dogs can damage their jaws trying to bite large bones.

-Best Rawhide Bones For Dogs
+Digestible Rawhide Treats For Dogs

 Chicken Rawhide For Dogs